Wind Chime Buyer's Guide

 Many wind chime manufacturers provide the scale that the chime is tuned to.
 This can be helpful when trying to coordinate multiple chimes in close proximity to ensure musical tonal harmony.
 Below are some quick tips to help you find chimes that will sound complimentary together.

-• Additionally, chimes with a higher or lower "fifth" also sound good together.
+- Additionally, chimes with a higher or lower "fifth" or "third" also sound good together.
 A fifth is the interval from the first to the last of five consecutive notes.
-With this in mind, determine the scale of the larger (lower tone) chime and consider pairing it with a smaller chime in the same fifth.
+A third is the interval from the first to the last of three consecutive notes.
+With this in mind, determine the scale of the larger (lower tone) chime and consider pairing it with a smaller chime in the same fifth or third.
 Use the table below as a reference:

 Scale of Larger Chime